jessoliv08/PokedexGO/README.md

 - Search bar (working for ID and name)

 ## Selecting a pokemon
-- General data and Evolution
+- General data and Evolution (and can go inside others pokemons)
 - Stats, Weakness and Strengths
 - Abilities
 - Moves (selecting will show more information)